ufbfung/phantom-codes/paper/README.md

 ```

 Then `make clean && make <target>`.
 No changes to the `.bib` or
-to the markdown citations — biblatex re-renders everything in the
+to the `\autocite{...}` calls in section sources — biblatex
-new style.
+re-renders everything in the new style.

 ## Reusing this scaffolding